Sign up for our newsletter

 I did this same search for one of my colleagues, Dylan.
 Even though Dylan is really good at SEO and has a lot of knowledge, he is likely seen as lacking in E-A-T for this topic because there is no one else mentioning him online.

 This doesn’t mean that Dylan is not good at SEO.
 (The opposite is true!)
-But, if he wanted to start publishing SEO articles, they likely would not rank well until he builds up online authority.
+But, if he wanted to start publishing SEO articles, they likely would not rank well until he builds up online authority for his knowledge on this topic.

 Going back to the example in the QRG, with the author who has written about the flu, this is what the QRG say about her: